ShubhangDesai/co-de-sign-workshop/README.md

 `image` (optional): A relative path to an image which will be displayed in the card.
 ## Hero image
+An image which covers the entire viewport.
+Intended as the first element the user sees, so as to draw them in.
+An example can be seen here: http://www.fireworx.com/.
 ```
 <hero text="{{heroText}}" image="{{heroImage}}"></hero>
 ```